SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/hosting-extension-from-office365-cdn.md

 Microsoft 365 CDN is the easiest way to host SharePoint Framework solutions directly from your tenant while still taking advantage of the Content Delivery Network (CDN) service for faster load times of your assets.

-Follow the steps outlined in the following document to ensure the Microsoft 365 CDN is enabled in your tenant: [Host your client-side web part from Office 365 CDN: Enable CDN in your Microsoft 365 tenant](../../web-parts/get-started/hosting-webpart-from-office-365-cdn.md#enable-cdn-in-your-microsoft-365-tenant)
+Follow the steps outlined in the following document to ensure the Microsoft 365 CDN is enabled in your tenant: [Enable the Microsoft 365 CDN](../../enable-Microsoft-365-content-delivery-network.md).

 ## Update your solution project for the CDN URLs